C-Dramas To Watch In January 2017 — What Chinese Dramas Should You Be Checking Out This Month?

 The next C-drama on the list is also by Hunan TV and it is titled Stay With Me.
 Also known by its literal titles Fang Qi Wo or Zhua Jin Wo, it is a fashion romance starring Chen Qiao En as Li Wei Wei and Wang Kai as Chen Yi Du.

-After an accidental drowning, Li Wei Wei, a famous fashion designer, loses parts of her memory in which they stop right before she is 23.
-The boyfriend she remembers has now become her ex and rival, and instead a stranger is her fiancé.
-Li Wei Wei does not believe that she broke up with her ex Chen Yi Du and investigates the reason to as why they did.
-Her fiancé Qi Cheng, in order to protect and rekindle his relationship, uses all methods to prevent Wei Wei from investigating.
+After an accidental drowning, Li Wei Wei, a famous fashion designer, loses parts of her memory, which stop right before she turns 23.
+The boyfriend she remembers has now become her ex and rival, and instead, a stranger is her fiance.
+Li Wei Wei does not believe that she broke up with her ex, Chen Yi Du, and investigates the reason to as why they did.
+Her fiance, Qi Cheng, in order to protect and rekindle his relationship, uses all methods to prevent Wei Wei from her investigating.
 During her investigation, Wei Wei discovers that due to the hectic lifestyle of adulthood, she has lost the innocence of her original dreams.
-It was this very reason as well to as why she and her ex broke up.
-The now 30 years old Li Wei Wei has decided to change her lifestyle.
-She plans to regain her most pure emotions and dreams as well as finding true love.
+It was this very reason as to why she and her ex broke up.
+The now-30-year-old Li Wei Wei has decided to change her lifestyle.
+She plans to regain her purest emotions and dreams, as well as finding true love.

-Stay With Me ran for a total of 45 episodes on Hunan TV from October to November 2016 but it is finally getting international airing exclusively on DramaFever.
+Stay With Me ran for a total of 45 episodes on Hunan TV from October to November, 2016, but it is finally getting an international airing, exclusively on DramaFever.
 Right now, only 39 episodes are available to watch but the rest will release eventually.

 Pretty Li Hui Zhen

 The third Hunan TV C-drama on this list is titled Pretty Li Hui Zhen.
-Also known by its literal title Piao Liang De Li Hui Zhen, it is the Chinese adaption of the popular 2015 K-drama She Was Pretty starring Hwang Jung Eum and Park Seo Joon.
+Also known by its literal title Piao Liang De Li Hui Zhen, it is the Chinese adaption of the popular 2015 K-drama She Was Pretty, starring Hwang Jung Eum and Park Seo Joon.
 It stars Di Li Re Ba as Li Hui Zhen and Sheng Yi Lun as Bai Haoyu.

 Li Hui Zhen used to be gorgeous, but years of declining family fortune added much pain to her life, and her looks slowly drifted away.
-Her friend Bai Haoyu, on the other hand, was once an ordinary looking guy and grew up to be suave, successful, and immensely likable.
+Her friend, Bai Haoyu, on the other hand, was once an ordinary looking guy and grew up to be suave, successful, and immensely likable.
 So when she comes across him years later and witnesses their reversal of fortune, Li Hui Zhen is too embarrassed to even meet him and instead asks her stylish friend and roommate Xia Qiao to assume her identity.

 Pretty Li Hui Zhen will run for 36 episodes on Mondays and Tuesdays at 10 p.m. on Hunan TV.
 For those who do not have access to Chinese channels, it can be viewed exclusively on Viki.